Polynomial-Time Classical Simulation of Noisy Quantum Circuits with Naturally Fault-Tolerant Gates: Introduction

-In this work, we consider noisy quantum circuits with gate sets that are naturally fault-tolerant.
+In this work, we consider quantum circuits with gate sets that are naturally fault-tolerant.
 These include Clifford circuits with state preparation and measurement in arbitrary product bases, and IQP circuits augmented with CNOT gates.
-In particular, this allows for magic state inputs in the case of Clifford circuits and arbitrary diagonal non-Clifford gates in the case of IQP+CNOT circuits.
-The circuit classes we consider do not allow for intermediate measurement and classical feed-forward and are therefore not universal for quantum computation.
-At the same time, they constitute circuits which are readily implementable in early fault-tolerant quantum devices which can implement non-universal gate sets \cite{bluvstein_logical_2024,eastin_restrictions_2009}, making them good candidates for demonstration of quantum advantage.
-In particular, these circuit classes include Clifford-magic, conjugated Clifford circuits and hypercube block IQP circuits, which have all been proven to be hard to approximately sample from in the nearly noiseless case assuming certain complexity-theoretic conjectures \cite{yoganathan_quantum_2019, bouland,hangleiter_fault-tolerant_2024}.
+In particular, this allows for perfect magic state inputs in the case of Clifford circuits and arbitrary diagonal non-Clifford gates in the case of IQP+CNOT circuits.
+The circuit classes we consider do not allow for intermediate measurement and classical feed-forward and are therefore not universal for quantum computation; however, they constitute circuits which are readily implementable in early-stage fault-tolerant quantum devices, which can execute non-universal gate sets transversally \cite{bluvstein_logical_2024,eastin_restrictions_2009}, making them good candidates for demonstration of quantum advantage.
+In particular, these circuit classes include Clifford-magic, conjugated Clifford circuits and hypercube block IQP circuits, which have all been proven to be hard to approximately sample from in the nearly noiseless case assuming certain complexity-theoretic conjectures \cite{yoganathan_quantum_2019, bouland,hangleiter_fault-tolerant_2024,pashayan_estimation_2020}.
 Thus, it is important to understand the noise and depth regimes in which these circuits maintain their computational power.